Tufin/oasdiff/README.md

 ```

 ## Work in progress
-1. Breaking changes highlighting: in progress
-2. Patch support: currently supports Descriptions and a few fields in Schema
+1. Patch support: currently supports Descriptions and a few fields in Schema

 ## Requests for enhancements
 1. OpenAPI 3.1 support: see https://github.com/Tufin/oasdiff/issues/52